gurongzhang/DAT505-GitHub/Session8/README.md

 ********************

 ## S8-MyExamples-00-RaycastSpriteexercise: *Changing cubes' color by moving mouse on them*
-#### In this exercise, when moving the mouse on cubes, their color will change to random hex color and when clicking on them, their positions will be printed in console.
+#### In this exercise, when *moving the mouse on cubes*, their color will change to random hex color and when *clicking on them*, their positions will be printed in console.
 ![S8-MyExamples-00-RaycastSpriteexercise00](/Session8/(README)pictures/pic-4.png "S8-MyExamples-00-RaycastSpriteexercise00")
 ### Knowledge Points
-1. The difference between *S8-ClassExamples-01-RaycastSprite* and *S8-MyExamples-00-RaycastSpriteexercise* is that, in *S8-ClassExamples-01-RaycastSprite*, the condition for cubes to change color is clicking them.
-However, in this exercise, the condition for cubes to change color is moving mouse on them, so there are something needs to change in the script:
+1. The *difference* between *S8-ClassExamples-01-RaycastSprite* and *S8-MyExamples-00-RaycastSpriteexercise* is: in *S8-ClassExamples-01-RaycastSprite*, the condition for cubes to change color is **clicking** them.
+However, in this exercise, the condition for cubes to change color is **moving mouse on** them, so there are couple things need to change in the script:
    ```javascript
    unction onDocumentMouseMove( event ) {
      event.preventDefault();